AdobeDocs/marketo.pt-BR/help/marketo/product-docs/web-personalization/website-retargeting/personalized-remarketing-in-facebook.md

    ![](assets/image2015-1-19-16-3a34-3a9.png)

-1. Na lista do Evento, selecione **RTP Remarketing **e selecione um parâmetro.
+1. Na lista do Evento, selecione **Registro RTP** e selecione um parâmetro.

    ![](assets/image2015-1-19-16-3a52-3a29.png)